decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - expand\_len: Must be defined to be at least `ceil((ceil(log2(r))+k)/8)`, where `log2(r)` and `k` are defined by each ciphersuite (see Section 5 in [@!I-D.irtf-cfrg-hash-to-curve] for a more detailed explanation of this definition).

-- P1: A fixed point in the G1 subgroup, different from the point BP1 (i.e., the base point of G1, see (#terminology)).
+- P1, P2: Two distinct, fixed points in the G1 subgroup, different from the point BP1 (i.e., the base point of G1, see (#terminology)) and the Identity point of G1.
 This leaves the base point "free", to be used with other protocols, like key commitment and proof of possession schemes (for example, like the one described in Section 3.3 of [@I-D.irtf-cfrg-bls-signature]).

 **Serialization functions**: